supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

 In this article, you will learn how to implement multi-currency in Nosto.
-When the implementation is complete, you will be able to display product prices (in any feature) in different currencies to relevant target groups.
+When the implementation is complete, you will be able to display product prices (in any feature) in different currencies.

 Prior to the multi-currency implementation, ensure that the Nosto tagging is correctly in place.
 Some of the tagging must be slightly amended to support multi-currency.